payasparab/hpgstreamlitcrm/README.md

-main_app.py
-This file serves as the main entry point for the Streamlit application.
-It initializes the app with a title, sets up navigation via the sidebar radio buttons, and includes functions from the other pages (page_2.py, page_3.py, etc.) to run based on user navigation.
-The page includes a section for downloading the call log CSV file and offers different views and filters for the data based on county, zip code, NAICS code, and industry tag.

-Key Streamlit Components Used:

-st.set_page_config to set up the app’s page configuration including the title and layout. st.sidebar.radio for navigation between the different app sections. st.title to display the app’s title. st.download_button to provide a downloadable CSV file of the sales log. st.selectbox and st.multiselect to allow users to filter data by various fields. page_2.py
-This page is designed for mapping geolocation data.
-It reads geocode information and original data from CSV files and merges them to create maps based on various filtering criteria like all calls, high-value calls, sales, and industry-specific calls.

-Key Streamlit Components Used:

-st.selectbox for selecting the type of map visualization. st.map for displaying geographical data on a map. st.subheader to display sub-headers for each map type. page_3.py
-The purpose of this page is to display a sales team report by industry.
-It generates bar charts to visualize calls completed and sales converted by industry.

-Key Streamlit Components Used:

-st.pyplot to display matplotlib plots within the Streamlit app. st.columns to create a two-column layout for displaying metrics side by side. st.metric to display key statistics. page_4.py
-This page allows users to interact with call logs.
-It provides functionality to filter call logs by county, industry, and call disposition, and to download the filtered call logs as a CSV file.

-Key Streamlit Components Used:

-st.download_button to download a portion of the call log as a CSV file. st.selectbox to select specific filters for displaying the call logs. st.dataframe to display data in a tabular format. page_5.py
-The final page provides a dashboard for referrals and lead list exporting.
-It processes data to count connections with state business resources and outside organizations, displays this data in a table format, and allows users to export filtered call data.

-Key Streamlit Components Used:

-st.header and st.subheader to organize content in a hierarchical manner. st.dataframe for displaying data in a table format.
-Custom functions to download specific subsets of data as CSV files. st.columns for side-by-side layout of referral summaries.
-These components are used to build an interactive, user-friendly interface for exploring call log data and are a part of Streamlit’s API to make building data applications easier.
-For more details on Streamlit components and their usage, you can refer to the Streamlit API Reference.
+# Streamlit CRM App App Overview
+# By the Handy Point Group (www.handypointgroup.com)

+## Overview
+This Streamlit application is structured across multiple pages, each with a specific functionality.
+Here is a detailed breakdown of what each page does, along with the Streamlit components they use.

+### `main_app.py`
+The main entry point of the application.
+It sets up the page configuration and sidebar navigation to access various sections of the app.

+#### Functionality:
+- Initialize the app with a title.
+- Set up sidebar navigation using radio buttons.
+- Incorporate functions from other pages based on user navigation.
+- Allow users to download a call log CSV file.
+- Offer different data views and filters.

+#### Streamlit Components:
+- `st.set_page_config`
+- `st.sidebar.radio`
+- `st.title`
+- `st.download_button`
+- `st.selectbox`
+- `st.multiselect`

+### `page_2.py`
+Handles mapping of geolocation data from CSV files and displays maps based on different filters.

+#### Functionality:
+- Read geocode and original data.
+- Merge data to create maps for various call types.

+#### Streamlit Components:
+- `st.selectbox`
+- `st.map`
+- `st.subheader`

+### `page_3.py`
+Displays a sales team report by industry using bar charts for calls and sales.

+#### Functionality:
+- Generate bar charts to visualize call and sales data.

+#### Streamlit Components:
+- `st.pyplot`
+- `st.columns`
+- `st.metric`

+### `page_4.py`
+Allows interaction with call logs, including filtering and downloading of call data.

+#### Functionality:
+- Filter call logs by various criteria.
+- Download filtered call logs as CSV.

+#### Streamlit Components:
+- `st.download_button`
+- `st.selectbox`
+- `st.dataframe`

+### `page_5.py`
+Provides a dashboard for referrals and exporting of lead lists.

+#### Functionality:
+- Count connections with resources.
+- Display and export filtered call data.

+#### Streamlit Components:
+- `st.header`
+- `st.subheader`
+- `st.dataframe`
+- Custom functions to handle data exporting.
+- `st.columns`

+## Notes
+Each page uses specific Streamlit components to facilitate the creation of an interactive and user-friendly interface for data exploration.
+For more detailed information on the components and their usage, refer to the [Streamlit API Reference](https://docs.streamlit.io/library/api-reference).